poseidons-navy/Pacify/README.md

-an onchain certificate verification system being Built on Algorand
+An onchain certificate verification system being Built on Algorand blockchain.